KineticDeveloper/HACKvent2020/05/README.md

     Nothing found

-## Path to the solution
+### Path to the solution

 Checking the image files using `strings`:

     strings -n 7 -t x image1.jpg
     strings -n 7 -t x image2.jpg

-There are some curiously long identically long strings with a reduced alphabet in the images:
+There are some curiously identically long strings with a reduced alphabet in the images:

     CTGTCGCGAGCGGATACATTCAAACAATCCTGGGTACAAAGAATAAAACCTGGGCAATAATTCACCCAAACAAGGAAAGTAGCGAAAAAGTTCCAGAGGCCAAA
     ATATATAAACCAGTTAATCAATATCTCTATATGCTTATATGTCTCGTCCGTCTACGCACCTAATATAACGTCCATGCGTCACCCCTAGACTAATTACCTCATTC

 What might that mean?
-Thanks to a hint I received ("the title of the challange says `Image DNA`"), I googled for "how to encode data in dna base"
+Thanks to a hint I received ("the title of the challenge says `Image DNA`"), I googled for "how to encode data in dna base"

 I found a nicely illustrating image of the process: